 In restructuring cases, the principal option open to directors is a scheme of arrangement.
-This can be coupled with provisional liquidation proceedings if a moratorium on creditor claims is needed during the restructuring process, although as noted below there may be issues with the directors' power to commence the provisional liquidation process.
+This can be coupled with provisional liquidation proceedings if a moratorium on creditor claims is needed during the restructuring process, although as noted below there may be issues regarding the power of the directors to commence the provisional liquidation process.

-In winding up cases, directors do not have the power to petition for a winding up order in their own names.
+In winding-up cases, directors do not have the power to petition for a winding-up order in their own names.
 They may be able to do so in the name of the company, but only if authorised to do so by a shareholders' resolution or (in certain cases) by the articles of association.
 The same problem can arise when provisional liquidation proceedings are required in connection with a restructuring.
-This can create difficulties in practice and legislative reform has been proposed to resolve the issue.
+This can create difficulties in practice, and legislative reform has been proposed to resolve this issue.